 On Monday, December 1, the tankers were ordered to the perimeter of Clark Field to guard it against paratroopers.
 The 194th Tank Battalion was assigned the northern half of the airfield while the 192nd protected the southern half.
 At all times, two crew members had to remain with their tank or half-track and received their meals from food trucks.
 HQ Company made sure that the companies had what they needed.

-The morning of December 8, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
+On the morning of December 8, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
 The 192nd letter companies were ordered up to full strength at Clark Field.
 All morning long, the sky was filled with American planes.
 At noon, all the planes landed and the pilots went to lunch.
 At 12:45 planes approached the airfield from the north.
 The tankers on duty at the airfield counted 54 planes.
 When bombs began exploding, the men knew the planes were Japanese.

 Since another attack was expected, vehicles were dispersed and camouflaged.
 The tanks remained around the perimeter of Clark Field to prevent a paratroop assault.
 The soldiers had no idea if an invasion would soon follow.